earthly/website/blog/_posts/2024-01-30-showboaters.md

 The other side of this is tricky as well.
 If you encounter code or even a whole programming language where the code seems too clever by half, I think you should hold your opinion for a bit.

-It's easier to tell how to judge a given solution once you know the idioms in use and the way various features work and interact.
-That foreign-looking solution may be very well encapsulated in the expressiveness of the language in a way that is just unfamiliar.
+It's easier to judge a given solution once you know the idioms in use and the way various features work and interact.
+That foreign-looking solution may be very well encapsulated in the expressiveness of the language in a way that is just unfamiliar to you right now.
 Maybe, a solution with just ifs and loops would be so lengthy that it'd be difficult to hold in your head all at once.

 Maybe not, though.
 Some people look for challenges and create them where none exists.
 But... if you don't know the idioms and patterns of the language, it might be too early to make that call.